contact

 • What happens when we die?

-As pupils enter the Junior School, they study the basic beliefs and history of four major religions: Christianity, Judaism, Hinduism and Islam.
+As pupils enter the Prep School, they study the basic beliefs and history of four major religions: Christianity, Judaism, Hinduism and Islam.
 In each year group we spend over half our time studying Christianity, and then compare and contrast it with the beliefs of one of the other World Religions.
 In Years 7 and 8 our studies are based around the Common Entrance syllabus, although we no longer take an exam at the end of Year 8.
 This includes Old Testament and New Testament Studies, Islam and Contemporary Issues.
 This course encourages pupils to consider the moral and ethical implications of their beliefs, as well as simply learning ‘facts’.

 Throughout the school, we aim to encourage children to discuss and explore their own ideas and beliefs, as well as develop an understanding of the beliefs of those around them.